 Beyond the Floyd fam, Guy has worked with Gary Moore, Roxy Music, Michael Jackson, Echo & The Bunnymen, Kirsty MacColl, Tears For Fears, Lemon Jelly, The Orb, All Saints, Madonna, Stephen Duffy, Robbie Robertson, Tom Jones, Iggy Pop, Coverdale/Page, The Power Station, Bond, Natalie Imbruglia, The Pretenders and The Transit Kings (with The Orb's Alex Paterson and Jimmy Cauty of The KLF) amongst many, many others.

 As a composer, he has written TV scores for "Spaced", "The Young Person's Guide to Becoming a Rock Star", the Vic Reeves re-boot of "Randall & Hopkirk (Deceased)" and Jimmy Nail's "Crocodile Tears", won a Grammy and been nominated for 2 Ivor Novello Awards and co-wrote the UK Number 1 hit "Ain't No Doubt" (sung by Jimmy Nail).
-Amazingly, Guy has also found time to present his one-man music and comedy show, "My Bass & Other Animals" around the World, as well to write a best-selling book based on the show (a signed copy of which accompanies every purchase of the Betsy Bass!).
+Amazingly, Guy has also found time to present his one-man music and comedy show, "My Bass & Other Animals" around the World, AND write a best-selling book based on the show (a signed copy of which accompanies every purchase of the Betsy Bass!).

 Of course, Bass Centre Elites Strings have also been with him for the last 25 years... even if, as the man himself claims, the "jury's still out!!"